tinamayswinkels/7-day-coding/_docs/a-7-Day-Challenge/day-4---advanced-css.md

 {% include youtube.html id="RUEX9trmzUY" %}

+> Whoops, there is a typo at 15 minutes -- when you use an element selection ( like a ) and a class selector ( like .button ) it's the class selector styles that will apply\!&nbsp;

 ### Activity 1

 P.S.
 Try not to copy and paste but rather to type yourself, as the muscle memory &nbsp;helps you to learn